 Your face, or whatever body part is being treated, will be cleansed, and a degreaser may be applied.
 The clinician will cover your eyes, and the treatment will begin.
-Usually 2 passes are made to assure that the entire area has been treated.
+Usually, 2 passes are made to assure that the entire area has been treated.
 The procedure takes approximately 30 minutes.
-A chemical peel may be done after the Microdermabrasion depending on the condition being treated.
+A chemical peel may be added depending on the condition being treated.
 This will be discussed with you prior to the commencement of the treatment.
 Moisturizer and sunscreen will be applied.

 Limitations of Microdermabrasion Treatments

-Microdermabrasion is not recommended for those who have a history of excessive scarring, recent herpes outbreak, warts, active acne or active rosacea.
+Treatments are not recommended for those who have a history of excessive scarring, recent herpes outbreak, warts, active acne, or active rosacea.

-Multiple sessions of Microdermabrasion are required to obtain optimal results.
+Multiple sessions are required to obtain optimal results.
 The number varies from person to person and condition to condition.
 Microdermabrasion works best with a good home care routine.